2020 Cummings & Lockwood Annual Update

 - We favorably resolved a number of commercial disputes for owners of closely held businesses, as well as for employees and officers of public companies.

 - We obtained favorable rulings in mediations, arbitrations, and in state and federal courts involving complex commercial disputes.

 - We successfully represented petitioners and respondents in conservatorship proceedings throughout Connecticut.

 - We successfully represented fiduciaries and beneficiaries in will contests throughout Connecticut.

-- We obtained scores of successful resolutions and settlements for individuals and families in various probate contests, fiduciary challenges and state and federal tax audits, in addition to those mentioned above.
+- We obtained successful resolutions and settlements for individuals and families in various probate contests, fiduciary challenges and state and federal tax audits.

-Thirty-two Cummings & Lockwood attorneys in Connecticut and Florida have been listed in the 2019 edition of The Best Lawyers in America.
+Thirty-three Cummings & Lockwood attorneys in Connecticut and Florida have been listed in the 2020/2021 edition of The Best Lawyers in America.
 Since it was first published in 1983, Best Lawyers® has become universally regarded as the definitive national guide to legal excellence.
-We are very pleased that so many of our attorneys have been nationally recognized for their significant professional accomplishments across all of our practice groups.
+Invitations are based on an elite, member-based nomination and vetting process, that is viewed as the most selective in the profession.
+We are very pleased that so many of our attorneys have been nationally recognized for their significant legal skills across all of our practice groups.

 John W. Cannavino (Since 2013) - Commercial Litigation